 1 – History of Thalassotherapy

 The history of thalassotherapy goes back to the past.
-The therapeutic virtues of thalassotherapy have been known since Antiquity: Egyptians, Greeks, and Romans already used seawater in bath or affusion (= action of pouring water in a layer on the part of the body) and marine mud in fomentation (= external application of a hot medication) to cure their ills.
+The therapeutic virtues of thalassotherapy have been known since Antiquity: Egyptians, Greeks, and Romans already used seawater in baths or affusion (= action of pouring water in a layer on the part of the body) and marine mud in fomentation (= external application of a hot medication) to cure their ills.

 Centuries later, in 1865, the term “thalassotherapy” was officially born in France thanks to Dr. Joseph La Bonnardière, who had the idea to combine two Greek words to promote baths’ benefits with seawater: Thalassa means sea and therapy, that is, care or treatment.
 Let’s say he invented the word thalassotherapy in 1865, from 2 Greek words to mean “heal by the sea.”